On average, your neighbors pay $120 a month.See Your Rates

 Rhode Island is the birthplace of actors James Woods, Meredith Viera, and Academy-Award winner Viola Davis.
 The Ocean State is also the home of Seth MacFarlane and Quahog, the fictional town where the TV show “Family Guy” takes place.
 Though it is the smallest state in land area, Rhode Island and Providence Plantations, as the state is still officially known, is home to some big homeowners insurance risks.

-Rhode Island has some of the highest average home insurance premiums in the country.
+How much is home insurance in Rhode Island?
+Rhode Island has some of the highest homeowners insurance premiums in the country.
 The average cost of homeowners insurance in the state of Rhode Island is $1,446.
 That's quite higher than the national average of $1,173.
 Only six states have higher average home insurance rates than Rhode Island.

 |Rhode Island Annual Average||$1,334||$1,398||$1,446|